TcheL/Bessel-Hankel/README.md

 Tche LIU, seistche@gmail.com, USTC

+## Preface

+The document contains some MathJax formulas that GitHub can't render properly, so that it looks slightly messy.
+Fortunately, for Chrome or Firefox, after installing the two add-ons [MathJax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) ([GitHub repo.](https://github.com/orsharir/github-mathjax)) or [github-mathjax-firefox](https://github.com/traversaro/github-mathjax-firefox/releases/download/v0.2.3/github_with_mathjax-0.2.3.xpi) ([GitHub repo.](https://github.com/traversaro/github-mathjax-firefox)) respectively, these formulas will be perfectly show up.
+And you can have a try :smirk:.

 ## Methodology

 The repository includes some examples for Hankel transform, and involves calculations of Bessel functions of the 1st kind and 2nd kind, their derivatives of the 1st order and 2nd order, and their zeros.
 Next, I will show you some mathematical formulas about calculations of Bessel function's derivatives and zeros, and Hankel transform.